 Are you wondering what’s the easiest and cheapest way of getting around London?
 The options available include the London subway, buses, trams and the famous hop-on hop-off buses.

-The Oyster Card London is a cheap, convenient way of exploring the city on public transport.
-It’s valid for traveling on the subway (Tube), the DLR (London’s overground and underground network in the Docklands), buses and trams, the Thames ferries, the Emirates Air Line (cable car) and most National Rail trains.
+Oyster Card London is a cheap, convenient way of exploring the city on public transport.
+It’s valid for travel on the subway (Tube), the DLR (London’s overground and underground network in the Docklands), buses and trams, the Thames ferries, the Emirates Air Line (cable car) and most National Rail trains.